KATHAK

 The secretive nature of the gharana system coupled with

-the fact that gharanas tended to specialize in only
+the fact that gharanas tended to specialize in only one

-pedagogic and proffesional requirements.
-Today, musicians
+and proffesional requirements.
+Today, musicians who proclaim

-who proclaim loudest that they are "such-and-such"
+loudest that they are "such-and-such" gharana

-system have been abandoned in modern music colleges
+abandoned in modern music colleges in India.

 For